 Charley is arrested for arson with intent to defraud concerning the fire at the Queen Sugar mill.
 She gets out on bail and tells the press that she’s innocent and calls out the attacks on her family.

-Sam hands Violet proof of France dirty dealings over the years.
+Sam hands Violet proof of Frances' dirty dealings over the years.
 Turns out, Sam owes Violet because decades earlier, Sam Landry got a young, black woman pregnant and feared his racist father would kill him or cut him off.
 Violet helped him convince his father it was just a rumor and then got Betty out of town.
-Her child is now grown and has graduated for Wharton School of Business.
+Her child is now grown and has graduated from the Wharton School of Business.
 Sam Landry claims he has never contacted her.

 Ralph Angel and Darla give Blue the present they found that Ernest had left hidden.
 It’s a beach ball.
 Blue breaks down in tears remembering his grandfather.
 Later, Ralph Angel and Darla declare their love for one another.